Bodo started at Intel Labs as part of a project to democratize machine learning and enable parallel learning for everyone.

 Built from years of research by compiler and High-Performance Computing (HPC) experts, Bodo brings HPC levels of performance and efficiency to data engineers without any new language API layers or performance tuning.

-Founded in 2019, Bodo has endorsements and investments from Dell Technologies Capital, Snowflake, KDT Ventures, AMD, and various VC firms, as well as major enterprise customers.
+Founded in 2019, Bodo has endorsements and investments from Dell Technologies Capital, Snowflake, KDT Ventures, AMD, In-Q-Tel, and various VC firms, as well as major enterprise customers.

 Bodo can be translated into "run" or "accelerate", and our technology does just that.

 Bodo is the first extreme-performance SQL and Python data processing platform.
 It is the culmination of years of research in academia and industry by the creators of the first auto-parallelization compiler technology.
 This technology has long been a “holy grail” for researchers working on solving the gap between simplicity and performance in computing.
 By democratizing access to parallel computing, we aim to accelerate data insights, ML, and AI in ways the industry can’t yet imagine.

 Most authorities agree that Moore’s law is being challenged.
 Data sets continue to grow, driven principally by AI and ML.
 In order to keep pace with compute demands, we at Bodo believe that taking advantage of parallelization, combined with today’s abundant cloud CPU resources, is the best answer.
 With the advent of mega-cloud vendors bringing cost-effective access to this processing power, combining HPC-style parallelization to this infrastructure will again accelerate computing performance and access to computing speed.